ubiquity/rpc-handler/docs/active-context-distilled.md

-# Distilled Context: RPC Handler Rewrite (End of Session Summary)
+# Distilled Context: Permit2 RPC Manager Rewrite (End of Session Summary)

-This document summarizes the state, architecture, and key decisions of the RPC Handler project at the end of the current development session.
+This document summarizes the state, architecture, and key decisions of the Permit2 RPC Manager project at the end of the current development session.
 It aims to provide a comprehensive overview for continuation.

 _(Note: This differs from `active-context.md`, which tracks the immediate focus and recent changes during ongoing work.)_